Tagline – Warms your heart! Stirs your blood! Fires your imagination!

 Arriving from County Tipperary, Ireland, Marty Maher reports to West Point for work as a dishwasher.
 His pay proves insufficient and Maher decides that enlisting would provide a better life.

 A mistaken impression provides a rough start and a resulting fight gains him only a stint in the guardhouse.
 Upon his release, Marty finds that Capt.
 Kohler, although upset with the fight, believes Marty has enough boxing skill to be an instructor.

 His new duties allow for Marty to meet fellow immigrant Mary O’Donnell from County Donegal.
 Mary works as the cook for Capt.
 Kohler and their meeting is love at first sight for Marty.
 Mary, however, refuses to speak with him following the advice of Capt.
 Kohler that a conversation with the headstrong Irishman would only lead to an argument.

-In spite of this, Marty remains persistant.
-It isn’t long before they speak, they do fight, she falls for him and they marry.
+In spite of this, Marty remains persistent.
+It isn’t long before they speak, they do fight, she falls for him, and they marry.

 NOTABLE: Actor Harry Carey, Jr. makes a brief appearance as young cadet Dwight D. Eisenhower.

 The Long Grey Line was the last film for actor Robert Francis who would suffer an untimely death at age 25.